-Of the seven directors currently serving on the Board of Directors, the Board has determined that JoAnn M. Martin, John N. Nunnelly, Paul C. Schorr III and Gail L. Warden are "independent directors" as that term is defined in the listing standards of The NASDAQ Stock Market.
+Of the six directors currently serving on the Board of Directors, the Board has determined that JoAnn M. Martin, John N. Nunnelly, Paul C. Schorr III and Gail L. Warden are "independent directors" as that term is defined in the listing standards of The NASDAQ Stock Market.

-Directors are expected to attend the Company's annual meeting of shareholders each year.
-All seven of the directors attended the Company's 2007 Annual Meeting.
+Directors are expected to attend the Company's Annual Meeting of Shareholders each year.
+Six of the seven directors serving at the time of the Company's 2008 Annual Meeting attended the meeting.